What are FODMAPs? Is the FODMAP diet right for you? These answers and more can be found in our FAQ section!

 The main aim of a low FODMAP diet is to achieve good symptom control.
 Occasional intake of FODMAPs may not induce symptoms when the overall load of FODMAPs is reduced.
 If you do experience gastrointestinal symptoms, return to a strict low FODMAP diet and symptoms should improve within 1–3 days.

 No. You do not require a referral to see a dietitian.

 - 7. Can I claim anything back on Medicare?

 Medicare rebates are available for patients with chronic conditions and complex care needs who have a ‘Enhanced Primary Care (EPC)’ program referral from their GP.

-Yes.
-We do offer Skype consults with the same pricing as our regular in clinic consults.
-Skype consults are also available after hours.
+Yes, we do offer telehealth consultations with the same pricing as our regular in clinic consults.
+Telehealth consults can be completed via video (Zoom) or phone.